 Take a look at Q3, and you'll see the recession was much, much worse than we knew at the time.
-The BEA revised estimate shows the economy contracted 8.9%, much worse than any previous estimate.
+The BEA revised estimate shows the economy contracted 8.3%, much worse than the 5.4% contraction originally proposed.
 It is also worse than any quarterly contraction in any recession since The Great Depression.
 (See History of Recessions for more.)

 - Advance Report: - The economy grew 1.9%.
 Revisions for 2007 were also released: 2007 GDP grew 2% and Q4 GDP fell .2%.